-In the past, some businesses have been slow to get on board because you can not actually include clickable links in an Instagram post.
+In the past, some businesses have been slow to get on board because you can't actually include clickable links in an Instagram post.
 People have relied on constantly changing the main link in their bio to align with whatever they are posting about.
-Which is fine if you have a big social media team.
+This is fine if you have a big social media team.
 But for the rest of us, it’s been an obstacle that has made Instagram a “when I remember to do it” marketing channel.

 The Evolution of Instagram Ads

 The good news is that this has changed now for paid advertisers.
-You can now include links to your website, or even better, specific product pages on your website within your ad calls to action to help drive traffic directly.
+You can now include links to your website, or even better, specific product pages on your website within your ad call-to-action to help drive traffic directly.

-And here is the best part, even if you have not yet built up your Instagram audience organically, you can use the same types of audience targeting that exist in Facebook ads to promote your products to people who are likely to be in the market.
+The best part?
+Even if you have not yet built up your Instagram audience organically, you can use the same types of audience targeting that exist in Facebook ads to promote your products to people who are likely to be in the market.

 For example, imagine you sell highly fashionable golf apparel online.
 You could easily target your Instagram ads at men and women between the ages of 18-30 in the United States who have expressed interest in golf on Facebook or Instagram.